-In 2003, he became President of Emirates Airline, one of the world's fastest growing airlines, which currently serves more than 150 destinations in 83 countries with a fleet of more than 260 wide-bodied aircraft.
-The airline has an aircraft order book of over 210 units valued at more than US $100 billion at list prices.
+In 2003, he became President of Emirates Airline, one of the world's fastest growing airlines, which currently serves more than 150 destinations in 83 countries with a fleet of 256 wide-bodied aircraft.
+The airline has an aircraft order book of over 220 units valued at more than US $100 billion at list prices.
 Emirates operates the world’s largest fleet of A380s, and also the world’s largest Boeing 777 fleet.

-Emirates, winner of more than 500 international awards for product and service excellence, and has recently been named Best Airline in the World at the TripAdvisor Traveler’s Choice Awards 2017.
+Emirates, winner of more than 500 international awards for product and service excellence, and has recently been named World’s Best Airline in the Skytrax 2016 World Airline Awards.